sgxgsx/BlueToolkit/README.md

 ## TODO List

 - [ ] **Add Support for BLE (Bluetooth Low Energy)**
   - Implement BLE functionality to enhance the project's connectivity capabilities.
-- [ ] **Resolve Python Version Compatibility**
-  - Investigate porting or adapting the recoinnassance part done by bluing to work seamlessly with the most recent Python 3 version.
 - [ ] **Continuously (Re-)Develop Proofs of Concept (PoCs)**
   - Develop new PoCs to explore additional use cases or features.